A visual guide to Republicans opposing the GOP health care bill

 Other House Republicans voting no hail from areas where Obamacare expanded Medicaid coverage, providing more of its members with insurance.
 Medicaid has been at the center of efforts to transform the bill into something that will pass.
 Representatives also hail from areas with shrinking insurance markets, where premiums are on the rise.

-As of Wednesday evening, last-minute changes to the bill were being negotiated.
-Already, some tweaks had been made to entice votes, such as moving the timeline to undo the taxes imposed by Obamacare, adding a higher subsidy for seniors, and giving flexibility in block granting Medicaid.
-A deal was also made to rural New York state, exempting contributions to the state's Medicaid fund.
+Even before the vote cancellation, tweaks had been made to entice members, such as moving the timeline to undo the taxes imposed by Obamacare, adding a higher subsidy for seniors, and giving flexibility in block granting Medicaid.
+A deal was also made to please rural New York state by exempting contributions to the state's Medicaid fund.

-Caucus chairman Rep. Mark Meadows has said there's not enough votes for the bill to pass without their support, and they're negotiating with the White House over specific changes, such as rolling back Obamacare's "essential health benefits" insurance requirement — health care categories every plan is required to cover.
+The Caucus demanded specific changes, such as rolling back Obamacare's "essential health benefits" insurance requirement — health care categories every plan is required to cover — and gutting popular components of the ACA that allows children to stay on their parents' health insurance until age 26 and requires insurers to cover preexisting conditions.

+NBC News reports that the Trump administration offered a change that would leave the decision on "essential health benefits" to the states, but did not offer to any changes to the preexisting conditions requirement and the component allowing kids to stay on their parents' insurance.

+After a meeting Trump at the White House Thursday, no deal was struck and the vote was subsequently delayed.
+The Freedom Caucus said they are still open to negotiating.

 Several representatives opposing the AHCA are from states with Medicaid expansions and have cited changes to Medicaid or effects felt by the poor as the reason for their opposition.
 These states would be hit particularly hard by the House Bill.
 "Our seniors on Medicare already struggle to make each dollar stretch," Representative Frank LoBiondo of New Jersey, who opposes the bill, said in a statement.

 But at least thus far, Medicaid does not overwhelmingly explain the against and leaning against votes.
 Opposing members of the Freedom Caucus come almost equally from Medicaid expansion states and non-expansion states.
-Leading up to the vote on the bill, it has generally been a fifty-fifty coin flip if representative's home state expanded Medicaid was also listed in NBC News's against or leaning against tally.
+Leading up to the vote on the bill, it was generally a fifty-fifty coin flip if a representative's home state expanded Medicaid and was also listed in NBC News's against or leaning against tally.

 An analysis by the New York Times did find that vocal support of the bill is slightly lower among representatives in expansion states.